harrelfe/stan/notes.md

 * Not possible to have a single parameter for treatment (such as OR)
 * Can marginalize model predicted values to get **covariate-specific** treatment differences in absolute cumulative risk at a **specific time**
 * On the last point, since Bayes invites us to **not** use parameter point estimates, it may be a good idea **not** to do all the multiplications to obtain the unconditional distribution of Y at a later time point.
 Instead, it probably works to use the Bayesian posterior predictive distribution to simulate a very large number of subjects (large enough so that simulation error is negligible) from the already-sampled posterior draws of the model parameters, including the lag Y coefficients.
 One simulates the first post-baseline measurement of Y from the model, separately for treatment=B and treatment=A and for a given set of covariate values $X$.
 Then one uses this simulated value of Y to simulate the next time period's Y, uses this to simulate the next, and so on.
 From all the simulated datasets one estimates the posterior probability of a condition by computing the fraction of datasets for which the condition was true, separately by treatment.
+* Some of the quantities that the last approach can estimate at specific follow-up times and covariate values are
+   + B - A differences in cumulative probabilities of $Y \geq y$
+   + B:A odds ratios for $Y \geq y$
+   + B - A difference in mean or median time $t$ until $Y \geq y$

+One would typically pick an important time $t$ and a series of covariate settings for computing such results.

 <a name="ppo"></a>